gregpaton08/leaf-list/README.md

 * Make name field in details view an editable text field
 * Add option to empty trash
 * Hide completed button in trash view
+* Show parent task in detail view of a task in the tasks tab

 ## Stretch Goals